jeanmarc/webaccess/README.md

     * Copy all files from `exports` to `server/Data` so they are auto-imported by the server app
   * Can be run in a browser (by fetching it from the server once the server is running)
     * We use self-signed certificates for now, so instruct your browser to 'proceed' when warned about it)
+  * Can also be run from the Godot editor

 ## License